DanielSnor/Zpravobot.news/DOCS/settings.md

 }
 ```

-## Thats all, folks
+## That's all, folks
-Thats all, folks.
-I hope provided explanation clarified all of the configuration possibilities for modifying the output and everything is crystal clear now.
-Otherwise, you still can contact me via social networks or via for at About.me page.
+That's all, folks.
+I hope the explanation clarifies the configuration possibilities for modifying the output and everything is crystal clear now.
+Otherwise, you can still contact me via social networks or the About.me page.